top of page

 How does an individual achieve a cultural transcendence?

-One simply takes a traditional role and violates the expectation that they play it in a certain way, as I did with the role of an ESL teacher, and later as a consultant (more on that in another entry, or again, check out my website).
+One simply takes a traditional role and violates the expectation that they play it in a certain way, as I did with the role of an ESL teacher, and later as a consultant (for more on that check out the rest of my website).

 That this can be done, and that the results are deeply rewarding, I can attest from personal experience.
-But there is no question that, though the attempt can lead to something interesting and innovative, it can also end in something silly, trivial, and dumb.
+But there is no question that, though the attempt can lead to something interesting and innovative, it can also end in something silly, trivial, and dumb, but also dangerous.
 This happens when the person does not understand the traditions and history of the culture they are attacking (though they pose as experts).
-In other words, this happens when the person chooses polarization over transcendence.
+In other words, this happens when the person chooses polarization over transcendence and not only doesn't know it, but actually thinks they have done something innovative.

 Comments